Where to Find a Good Hot Chocolate in Montreal: our suggestions

 Avanaa Chocolat

-The Villeray chocolate factory’s classic hot chocolate is always available as well as a second seasonal option.
-The classic is a rich mix of two 70% chocolates, a little sugar and oat milk.
-Don’t forget to top yours with a homemade marshmallow.
-The hot chocolate mix will soon be available for purchase.
+This chocolate shop in Villeray offers their classic hot chocolate all year round, as well as a seasonal option.
+The classic is a rich blend of two 70% chocolates, a little sugar, and oat milk.
+Don’t forget to top yours with one of their homemade marshmallows!

 Montréal